walliski/myranks-for-gokz/README.md

 ## Installation

 Compile the plugin, it should only require GOKZ, nothing more.
 Copy it over to your server.
+Remember the translations!

 Make sure you are running MySQL/MariaDB.
-Put in the stored procedures from the two `.sql` files into your GOKZ database.
+Put in the stored procedures from the `.sql` files in the `sql` folder into your GOKZ database.
 Then watch the world burn, because this is not tested with anything else than a random MariaDB version in Docker...

 ## TODO